Any large system that has gained sentience but not sophonce as an emergent property

 Self Modifying Code - Text by M. Alan Kazlev Any program that causes changes in portions of the program itself.
 Self-modifying code selectively stores, deletes, and transforms information within itself (for example, replacing problems with simpler subproblems), and ultimately expresses intelligent adaptive behavior.
 All ai and most alife use self-modifying code of some form or another.

-Self-organization - Text by M. Alan Kazlev based on original by Gary William Flake A spontaneously formed higher-level pattern or structure that emergences through the interactions of lower-level objects or patterns, whether in virch or r/l.
+Self-Organization - Text by M. Alan Kazlev, based on original by Gary William Flake A spontaneously formed higher-level pattern or structure that emerges through the interactions of lower-level objects or patterns, whether in virch or r/l.
 Self-organization would seem to be a fundamental principle behind complexity in the universe, and is taken into account when creating new templates or designer nanecologies.
 Order, life and intelligence all seem to emerge through a process of self-organization.
 See also Self-Organized Criticality.

 Self-Organized Criticality - Text by M. Alan Kazlev base on original Gary William Flake A mathematical theory (information age and later) that describes how a self-organized system may arise.
 Although transapient powers and minds long since developed more sophisticated patterns of understanding the emergence of complexity, subminds and superbright sapients find simulations using these protocols a useful way to map and understand dynamic behavior that is neither stable nor unstable but at a region near a phase transition.